Uberspace/lab/source/guide_babybuddy.rst

   This guide seems to be **broken** as it requires a newer version of Python.
 We would be happy if you want to work on a solution and create a Pull Request.
   See also the related issue: https://github.com/Uberspace/lab/issues/1184

+.. note:: The contents of this guide are also modeled as an Ansible role <guide_ansible>, contained in a collection: https://github.com/friesenkiwi/ansible-collection-uberspace

 .. note:: For this guide you should be familiar with the basic concepts of